dbyte/4D-Filewatcher/README.md

 as 4D components as well.

 ## Some details about the backend
+To get some infos about this command line app, just run it natively in your terminal and call it with argument -h or --help.

-The monitoring on the part of the backend is currently throttled (a.k.a. bounced) to 1 second, because the changes, even with nested directories with ~70.000 files, are so fast that they would be recorded up to 3 times for the same file with different Git events (delete, create, modify) in case you monitor a Git repo.
+The monitoring on the part of the backend is currently throttled (a.k.a. bounced) to 1 second by the 4D config within the `launch` method, because the recorded changes, even with nested directories with ~70.000 files, are so fast that they would be recorded up to 3 times for the same file with different Git events (delete, create, modify) in case you monitor a Git repo.